Helfštýn: Description

 Helfštýn has five gates and four courtyards.
 Next to the entrance is a recently added restaurant.
-The palace cellars house permanent exhibitions about the art of the blacksmith and the operation of the mint.
+The palace cellars house permanent exhibitions displaying the art of the blacksmith and the operation of the mint.
 The former ramparts now serve as viewing terraces.
 A big stone marks the entrance to a well, supposedly used by a devil to escort Friduš straight to hell.

 The Hefaiston is an annual gathering of master blacksmiths from many countries.
 Examples of their art are permanently displayed around the castle.
 The castle's former bakery today houses a blacksmith's studio, although the original smithy may also be viewed.
 Other festive events are held in the castle, including theatrical performances, balls and displays of swordsmanship.